Lawrence T. Jones III Texas Photographs,

 Galveston Daily News, March 18, 1873.
 Brownson Malsch, Indianola-The Mother of Western Texas (Austin: Shoal Creek, 1977).
 Annie Doom Pickrell, Pioneer Women in Texas (Austin: Steck, 1929).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Henry Hauschild, "RUNGE, HENRY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fru12.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Henry Hauschild, "RUNGE, HENRY," accessed August 11, 2020, http://www.tshaonline.org/handbook/online/articles/fru12.

 Uploaded on June 15, 2010.
 Modified on May 4, 2016.
 Published by the Texas State Historical Association.